Feedback stabilization of a two-fluid surface tension system modeling the motion of a soap bubble at low Reynolds number: The two-dimensional case: Functional setting and preliminaries

-where quotient spaces have been introduced for considering displacements $Z$ up to rigid transformations, namely elements of $SE(2)$; For any Banach space $B$, we define $\displaystyle \|Z\|_{B/SE(2)} = \inf_{Z_R\in SE(2)}\|Z -Z_R\|_B$.
+where quotient spaces have been introduced for considering displacements $Z$ up to a constant of $\R^2$.
+This is equivalent to consider deformations $X = Z+\Id$ up to translations of~$\R^2$.
+Note that the translations of $\R^2$ are also elements of the space~$\Diff$.
+For any Banach space $B$ and subset $I \subset B$, we define $\displaystyle \|Z\|_{B/I} = \inf_{Z_I \in I}\|Z -Z_I\|_B$.
 Subsequently, because of~\eqref{mainsys-jump}, we will consider the velocity/pressure variables in the respective spaces